fccn/wowza-api-data-collector/README.md

         "wowza_api_url"           => "http://my.wowza.url:8087",  //url to the wowza api with port number "wowza_apps"             => ["app1","app2"], //list of application instances to obtain statistics from
     //--------     file buffer settings  --------------------------
-        "file_buffer_path"          => "path/to/file.json", //path to file where statistic data is stored "file_buffer_timeout"       => 30, //the time to refresh the file, in seconds ...
+        "file_buffer_name"          => "file.json", //name of file where buffer data is written "file_buffer_timeout"       => 30, //the time to refresh the file, in seconds ...
 );